Rakeela/dragora-notes/2022-04-27-Two-Hundred-and-Forty-Third.md

 Restudying the slides is appalling to me for some reason.
 Rather than fighting that feeling, perhaps I can productively utilize my inclination to read obsessively by seeing if I can conquer a "new" text.
 At least one section of it covers (a subsection of) the same material as is in my course, so I'm hoping it will still be good for my grades.

 ---
+Rereading material almost never feels productive.
+Of all rereading tasks that I've encountered, it is almost true that only rereading the stories that I've written feels productive.
+This is an unfortunate bias in my cognition, since rereading the slides from chemistry class would be quicker by a day of hours than reading the organic chemistry section of a new tome.

+The only other productive rereading task so far is rereading my research notes.
+My proposed general protocol for tolerogenic treatments is overly ambitious and interestingly weird.
+Mutant dendritic cells that present prepared peptides and *do not* present a peptide binding groove, reducing their likelihood to pick up new peptides and (even more importantly) reducing their likelihood to inspire hostile immune responses!
+If the mutant dendritic cells are possible to prepare, they might really work!

+I have to get a lot of class behind me in order to get access to research labs to see if I can produce hypoallergenic mutant dendritic cells.
+I wonder if I can do that as an experiment at university.
+Will I still think it's plausible once I've gone further in my classes?

+---
 Back to [[day-post-archive]]